 This is a complete immersion study abroad designed to improve reading, writing, listening and speaking skills through a cross-cultural experience that includes classes, field work, and community.

 Easily one of the most charming cities in Spain, and famous worldwide for its culture, monuments, traditions and artistic heritage, Seville is a very special place!

 Learn about the everyday life of Spain by living with a host family and participating in conversation partners with native speakers.

 Enjoy a comprehensive program that includes various cultural activities and an excursion to Ronda, a one-of-a-kind mountain top city with spectacular views.

-*Students who took Spanish in high school but have had no language study at GT are welcomed and encouraged to test into this program.
+* Students who took Spanish in high school but have had no language study at Georgia Tech are welcomed and encouraged to test into this program.

 May 12 - June 14, 2018